oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg vnic added](./images/ashburn-compute-node0.png)

-**muhsop-ashburn** DRPG status will change to updating; wait for a few seconds.
+**mushop-ashburn** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that compute instance **mushop-xxxxx-0** has been added as a member.
 Refresh the DRPG page if required.
 You can monitor the status in the *Work requests* section under Resources.

   ![drpg compute added](./images/ashburn-node0-added.png)